 Do not leave children or pets unsupervised in or around the RV (even if children are secured by a child restraint system).
 They could:

-- Injure themselves on parts of the RV. - Unlock and open the entry door, or open the emergency exit window, and then possibly injure other persons or damage property. - Get out of the RV and either injure themselves when doing so or they could be injured by passing vehicles. - Be seriously or even fatally injured by prolonged exposure to extreme heat or cold.
+- •Injure themselves on parts of the RV. - •Unlock and open the entry door or open the emergency exit window and possibly injure other person or damage property. - •Get out of the RV and injure themselves or they could be injured by passing vehicles. - Be seriously or even fatally injured by prolonged exposure to extreme heat or cold.